Give today to support disadvantaged people across the UK. Donate now.

 Our Suppliers

 We may give relevant persons within these service providers access to your personal information, but only to allow them to perform their services for us.
-Some service providers may be based outside of the European Economic Area (EEA).
-If this is the case, we will take steps to ensure that any processing of the data outside of the EEA is carried out in compliance with relevant data protection legislation and that the processing of your data is subject to appropriate security measures.
+Some service providers may be based outside of the UK and European Economic Area (EEA).

 Legal or regulatory obligations